Efinix-Inc/tinyml/README.md

 ## Quick Start

-For a quick start on Efinix TinyML Platform, pre-built combined hex files (FPGA bitstream + RISC-V application binary) for demo designs are available in the [Release Package](https://github.com/Efinix-Inc/tinyml/releases/latest).
-Extract **Bitstream.zip** from the release package and navigate to the `quick_start` folder to access the demo hex files.
+For a quick start on Efinix TinyML Platform, combined hex file (FPGA bitstream + RISC-V application binary) for demo design is provided in [quick_start](./quick_start) directory.

 List of quick start demo designs: